jan-casas/udacity-starbucks/blog.md

 4. **Evaluation Metrics**: Using F1 score, precision, and recall to assess the models, balancing the trade-off between correctly identifying positive cases and the precision of these identifications.

 ### Discussion of the Expected Solution
+Understanding Customer Behavior: By analyzing this data, one can understand which demographic groups are more responsive to which types of offers.
+Personalization of Offers: The insights can help in personalizing offers to increase their effectiveness, thereby potentially increasing customer engagement and sales.
+Business Strategy: This analysis can inform Starbucks' marketing strategies, particularly in how to optimize their rewards program to benefit both the company and its customers.

 The proposed solution integrates data preprocessing, EDA, and predictive modeling.
 The workflow is as follows:
 1. **Data Integration**: Merging the three datasets to create a holistic view of customer interactions.
 2. **Feature Engineering**: Extracting and constructing relevant features from raw data.